crustio/crust-wiki/docs/guarantor-guidance.md

 ![cut1](https://crust-data.oss-cn-shanghai.aliyuncs.com/wiki/mining/cut_guarantee1.png)

 ### Step3
-Paste the validator’s address and pick it in the caditate accounts and input the amount you want to cut.
+Paste the validator’s address and pick it in the candidate accounts and input the amount you want to cut.
 ![cut2](https://crust-data.oss-cn-shanghai.aliyuncs.com/wiki/mining/cut_guarantee2.png)